StellarSand/privacy-settings/Privacy Settings/Telegram.md

 #### Other
 - Keep-Alive Service: Off
 - Background Connection: Off

-> [!WARNING]
-> Do not disable this features if you want to reliable notifications.
+> :information_source: **NOTE:** Do not disable this features if you want to reliable notifications.

 ## Data and Storage